Road trips in Türkiye with Halalbooking: Bodrum-Antalya Route

 Your Aegean-Mediterranean road trip, offering a perfect blend of history, sea, sun and unspoilt nature ends in Antalya - the fifth largest city in Türkiye.
 Antalya has been of great importance in every period because it has been home to a large number of civilizations throughout history and is one of the most important cities in the Mediterranean.

 Kaleici is the most historic district of Antalya, offering a nostalgic atmosphere with wooden Ottoman mansions, with their distinctive bay windows and stone streets decorated with colourful flowers.
 In the cafes and restaurants, you can enjoy the historic atmosphere and buy some souvenirs from the bazaar.
-One of the most important buildings of Kaleici and Antalya is the Hadrianus Gate (The Three Gates), which was built in 130 to celebrate the emperor's visit to the city.

 Known as the first piece of Islamic architecture in Antalya, Yivli Minare Mosque was built as a minaret to the mosque which was converted from a church by Sultan Keykubad I - a Seljuk Sultan - in the 13th century.
 With its special architecture, this minaret is a leading symbol of the city's skyline.
 Built in the 1500s, Murat Pasha Mosque is another historic mosque in Antalya and it is open for worship.
 It is famous for its colourful tiles and elaborate design.

 Don't miss the chance to see the Karaalioglu Park whilst enjoying the beautiful sea views in the shade of gorgeous palm trees.
 Go to Antalya Zoo which is home to about 900 animals living in an atmosphere similar to their natural habitats.
 Another fun alternative might be Minicity, where miniatures of iconic structures from all over Türkiye are displayed.
-You can also have a good time with your children at Akturpark, which is home to the Heart of Antalya - the largest ferris wheel in Turkey, and second largest in Europe after the London Eye.
+You can also have a good time with your children at Akturpark, which is home to the Heart of Antalya - the largest ferris wheel in Türkiye, and second largest in Europe after the London Eye.

 You can return your rented car to the car rental company in Antalya city centre and take the Havas shuttle buses to go to the airport.
 If you prefer to return your car to the airport branch of the car rental company, you can take the D400 Highway and you will arrive at Antalya Airport after 11 km.